Sioux City man pleads guilty to federal gun, drug charges

 Authorities believe the incident was triggered by a dispute over a $600 purchase of "bad" methamphetamine.
 No one was injured in the incident.

+In addition to those charges, Raymond Nieman, 38, and Erwin Scott, 24, both of Sioux City, face charges of extortion and use of a firearm during a violent crime.

-Jennifer Crook, 36, of Sioux City, was sentenced to 10 years in prison in December after pleading guilty in Woodbury County District Court to charges of intimidation with a dangerous weapon, going armed with intent, assault while participating in a felony, conspiracy and aggravated assault.
+Jennifer Crook, 36, of Sioux City, was sentenced to 10 years in prison in December after pleading guilty in Woodbury County District Court to her role in the incident.